zopefoundation/z3c.baseregistry/src/z3c/baseregistry/README.txt

 As far as I can tell, all actions that manipulate the components registries use the ``zope.component.zcml.handler`` function.
 Okay, so that allows me to detect those.
-Unfortunately, there might be directives that do *not* manipulate the state, for example ensuring the existance of something.
+Unfortunately, there might be directives that do *not* manipulate the state, for example ensuring the existence of something.
 There are a bunch of those directives in the core.

 The advantage here is that for the core it should just work.
 However, 3rd